Drew Sullivan

-Andrew Derek "Drew" Sullivan (born 12 February 1980) is a British retired basketball player.
-In his career he played for several clubs in Europe and was the captain of the Great Britain national team.
+Andrew Raymond Richard Sullivan (born 12 February 1980), known as Drew Sullivan, is a British retired basketball player.
+In his career, he played for several clubs in Europe and was the captain of the Great Britain national team.
 He was a two-time MVP of the British Basketball League.

 High school career

 The only child of Eunice Sullivan, Andrew moved from his London home to the United States in 1996 where he attended St. Augustine Preparatory School, in Richland, New Jersey.
-In his prep career he scored 1,368 points, averaging 19.8 PPG as a senior.
+In his prep career, he scored 1,368 points, averaging 19.8 PPG as a senior.
 Coached by Paul Rodio his team had a 24–6 record and he was named in the first team all-state as well as being voted as South Jersey Player of the Year 1999.

 College career

-In 1999, Andrew enrolled in the School of Arts & Sciences at Villanova University, home of the Wildcats basketball team, from where he graduated in 2003.
-The gifted athlete was Villanova's most versatile defender and could guard four positions.
-The point forward (he has played both point guard but more predominantly power forward) is able to run the floor well and his long arms and quick feet make him a strong rebounder.
+In 1999, Sullivan enrolled in the School of Arts & Sciences at Villanova University, home of the Wildcats basketball team, from which he graduated in 2003.
+The athlete was Villanova's most versatile defender and could guard four positions.

-Sullivan took to his first season with the Wildcats in 1999–2000, on his debut chipping in with three rebounds and tough defense in seven minutes against Lafayette, and later the freshman converted his first career points with a 3-point shot from the top of the key in the first half against Fairleigh Dickinson.
-He tied a career high with seven points in 12 minutes in 67–66 loss to Miami on 17 January 2000 and three days later grabbed five rebounds and scored five points in 66–57 win at Providence.
-Overall it was a successful rookie season for the Englishman, in which another highlight unfolded when he made several spectacular plays in 86–69 win over Notre Dame, ending the night with seven points and five rebounds in 14 minutes of activity.
+Sullivan took to his first season with the Wildcats in 1999–2000, on his debut playing with three rebounds and tough defense in seven minutes against Lafayette, and later the freshman converted his first career points with a 3-point shot from the top of the key in the first half against Fairleigh Dickinson.
+He tied a career-high with seven points in 12 minutes in a 67–66 loss to Miami on 17 January 2000 and three days later grabbed five rebounds and scored five points in a 66–57 win at Providence.
+Overall, it was a successful rookie season for the Englishman, in which another highlight unfolded when he made several plays in an 86–69 win over Notre Dame, ending the night with seven points and five rebounds in 14 minutes of activity.
 By the end of the season, Sullivan had played 29 games, averaging 2.31 PPG.

 His second season saw his minutes fluctuate throughout the campaign, playing just 20 games and averaging a mere 1.65 PPG, although he did earn a career-high 26 minutes, playing with energy and strong defense in an 87–75 win over Towson University on 26 November 2000 he contributed four points and five rebounds.
-Returning from injury, Andrew also scored another four points in 23 minutes of activity in 74–60 win over Connecticut on 10 February 2001.
+Returning from injury, Sullivan also scored another four points in 23 minutes of activity in a 74–60 win over Connecticut on 10 February 2001.